akennel/gatsby-blog/src/pages/new-tool-created-group-synch/index.md

 <!-- end -->

 I just posted a new tool on the CodePlex this afternoon.
-Here's a link: [http://spgroupsynch.codeplex.com/](http://spgroupsynch.codeplex.com/)
+Here's a lin: [http://spgroupsynch.codeplex.com/](http://spgroupsynch.codeplex.com/)

 The tool synchronizes groups between Site Collections in Sharepoint.
 You show it a Site Collection to start from, it pulls all the Groups and Group Membership and then copies it over to another Site Collection.
 It's a one-way push only, although you could get that if you run the tool again with the To and From sites reversed now that I think about it.